 Sean's Venison Spaghetti Sauce

-I perfected my spaghetti sauce over a period of several years.
-It took months of experimenting, adding this, removing that, to get it just right.
+My friends love to eat spaghetti at my house; I perfected my recipe over a period of many years during my bachelorhood.
+It took months of experimenting; adding this, removing that, to get it just right.
 And then, sadly, two of the key ingredients were discontinued by their manufacturers.
 What's left is a shell of what was once a masterpiece.

 Ingredients